martinit18/and-python/README.txt

 # README
 # and-python project
-# Version 4.0
+# Version 4.1
 # Author: Dominique Delande
-# January, 26, 2023
+# February, 21, 2023

-WARNING: In this version, the following features are not yet implemented:
+WARNING: In this version, the following features are new or not yet implemented:
 * Lyapounov.
 Not implemented at all for multidimensional systems.
 C interface in 1d is obsolete.
 * Fast C versions of the most CPU intensive routines, using the ctypes interface are ony partially implemented in dimension 3 and larger.
 1d and 2d version are working well and are as fast as a pure C code.
 * The spectral function calculation is completely new.
 It now uses the Kernel Polynomial Method (KPM) with Chebyshev polynomials, rather than the old Time->Energy Fourier transform of the evolution operator.
+* There is a new optiun to choose between reproducible and irreproducible randomness.
+In the first case, the same RNG is used between runs, so that the results should be identical.
 * There are inconsistencies on which file is used for reading parameters.
 See section II.9

 I. Physics